Era Extraña: Background and production

 Unlike Neon Indian's debut studio album Psychic Chasms (2009), which involved creating "microloops" via building up one-bar samples into multiple bars that would make up a full song, Palomo said that in composing Era Extraña, he recorded a riff from a sound he made and tried to "keep that momentum up".
 For Era Extraña, in order to develop ideas he was having while recording the record, it was necessary for him to have more control of the effects and instruments he was using for the album.
 Making the album helped him learn how to create synth sounds and become a "gear geek", instead of relying on presets as he did with his previous works.
 He said that "the more tedious aspects of production do have the capacity to take the wind out of your sails, so you always have to navigate through that as quickly as you can before you start feeling burnt on the song, before you forget that initial spark that made you even want to write it in the first place".

-The title plays with the different meanings of the word "extraña": although it directly translates into "strange", it also means to "command the act of longing".
+The title plays with the different meanings of the word "extraña" in Spanish.
+Although it directly translates into "strange", it could also be interpreted as 'she was a stranger,' or 'strange era.'
+Or, could also mean to "command the act of longing".